 Use the email address you signed up to Intercom with as your default address.

-Set up a custom email address (use this if you’re using a shared email address like email@example.com, or if you’d also like to change the ‘reply to’ & 'return path' addresses).
+Set up a custom email address and map to the same inbound email address that customers contact you on (use this if you’re using a shared email address like firstname.lastname@example.org, or if you’d also like to change the "reply to" and "return path" addresses).

 Here’s how to do each!

 Option 1: Use the email address you signed up to Intercom with

 You may want your outbound emails to appear as though they’re coming from your company domain.
-If you signed up to Intercom using your company email address, you can easily set this up by changing your default outbound email address to ‘Use teammate’s Intercom account email address’:
+If you signed up to Intercom using your company email address, you can easily set this up by changing your default outbound email address.
+Select "Use your domain and email address", found within the Settings > Email > Sender email addresses section in Settings.👇

-After verifying your domain, when you’re setting up a message in the Messages product, your ‘from’ address will be the address you used to sign up to Intercom:
+After verifying your domain, when you’re setting up an outbound message, your "from" address will be the address you used to sign up to Intercom.

 This will also appear as the "from" address on your outbound emails in email clients.

-Note: You can’t change the ‘reply to’ or 'return-path' address in Intercom with this option.
-To change these addresses, or to use a shared team email address like firstname.lastname@example.org, you should add a custom email address.
-Here’s how:
+Note: You can’t change the "reply to" or "return-path" address in Intercom with this option.
+To change these addresses, or to use a shared team email address like email@example.com, you should add a custom email address.
+In Option 2 we'll show you how.

 Option 2: Use a custom email address

 If you’d like to send your emails using a different email address, like a shared email address, you can do this by adding it as a custom email address.
 This is useful if you’d like certain outbound emails to appear as coming from a team, or if you'd like to change how your name appears in email clients.

-Then, enter the name and email address you want to use, and click ‘Confirm’:
+Next click on “Add custom address”, enter the display name and custom email address you want to use, and click "Confirm".

 How to change the "reply to" address in outbound messages